What is Profitability Ratio?

 Unlike EBIT, EBITDA is a non-GAAP measure of profitability, so the metric is not typically found on the income statement.

-Depreciation and amortization expense are non-cash items, meaning there is no real movement of cash associated with these line items.
+Depreciation and amortization expenses are non-cash items, meaning there is no real movement of cash associated with these line items.

 Instead, these non-cash expenses are recognized on the income statement to abide by accrual accounting reporting standards.